10 Famous Vietnamese Musicians in the 20th Century

 Trinh Cong Son Musician.
 Photo: Bao Hanoimoi

-Trinh Cong Son (February 28, 1939 – April 1, 2001), born in Minh Huong village, Huong Tra district, Thua Thien Hue province, Vietnam.
+Trinh Cong Son (February 28, 1939 – April 1, 2001) was born in Minh Huong village, Huong Tra district, Thua Thien Hue province, Vietnam.
 Trinh Cong Son is one of the greatest composers of modern Vietnamese music of the 20th century.

 During his musical career, he composed over 600 works, mostly love songs.
-Many of his songs contained anti-war messages during the Vietnam War, and were therefore banned and restricted by both North and South Vietnam during that time.
+Many of his songs contained anti-war messages during the Vietnam War, and because of this, they were banned and restricted by both North and South Vietnam at that time.

-Trinh Cong Son’s songs have been performed by many singers, but the most successful is Khanh Ly.
-In addition, he is also considered a poet, an amateur painter.
+Many singers have performed Trinh Cong Son’s, but the most successful is Khanh Ly.
+In addition, he is also considered a poet and an amateur painter.

 Khanh Ly sings Dau Chan Dia Dang (Heaven’s Footprints) of Trinh Cong Son.

-Before April 30, 1975, on Saigon radio, he sang the song Noi Vong Tay Lon (Joining Big Arms), a song about his dream of national reunification between the North and the South that he wrote in 1968.
-This song is well-known for most Vietnamese people, and in almost all public activities of the youth, this song comes over.
+Before April 30, 1975, on Saigon radio, he sang the song Noi Vong Tay Lon (Joining Big Arms), which he wrote in 1968 about his dream of national reunification between the North and the South.
+This song is well-known to most Vietnamese people, and it is heard in almost all public activities of the youth.

 In the years after 1975, concentrating on labor, he worked at the Ho Chi Minh City Music Association and the Song Nhac magazine.
-Since the 1980s, Trinh Cong Son had started composing again, and has written several songs praising the new life such as Thanh Pho Mua Xuan (Spring City), Em O Nong Truong – Em Ra Bien Gioi (You’re at the farm, you’ve gone to the border), Huyen Thoai Me (The Legend of Mother)…
+In the 1980s, Trinh Cong Son started composing again, and he wrote several songs praising the new life, such as Thanh Pho Mua Xuan (Spring City), Em O Nong Truong – Em Ra Bien Gioi (You’re at the Farm and you’ve gone to the border), Huyen Thoai Me (The Legend of Mother).

 Later, the Vietnamese government loosened the management of the arts, and he continued to contribute many valuable love songs, which still live in the music life in the country.